-I have a dimension 3000 xp and my computer was working fine yesterday and today is just keeps restarting I ran a system restore on safe mode but it didnt work.
-I dont know why it keeps restarting like that.
+I have a dimension 3000 XP and my computer was working fine yesterday and today is just keeping restarting I ran a system restore on safe mode but it didn't work.
+I don't know why it keeps restarting like that.
 Is there any way to fix this problem?
 I have important folders and files that haven't backed up.
 Thanks in advance.

 Don't have a Windows Install Disc or it still doesn't work?
 You need to choose the third way: get a Windows bootable CD or USB that can help you access your computer and repair your Windows problems.
 Here is my recommendation: Wondershare LiveBoot Boot CD/USB.
 You can use it to make a bootable CD or USB and fix your XP issue.

 Next, switch to the computer that keeps rebooting.
-Insert the burnt CD or usb drive into the computer and reboot it.
+Insert the burnt CD or USB drive into the computer and reboot it.
 When hearing the beep of system load, press F12 to get into the Boot Device Menu.
-Here, select "Onboard or USB CD-ROM Drive" in the menu, and you'll get a window as follow.
+Here, select "Onboard or USB CD-ROM Drive" on the menu, and you'll get a window as follow.
 Click "Boot from LiveBoot" to access your rebooting XP system.

 After a few minutes, Wondershare LiveBoot will automatically appear when you accessing the system.
 Go to the "Windows Recovery" and choose "Loading Crash Solution".
 Here you'll see that the problem you're meeting is listed in the Symptom.
 Read on, and you can get the solution below.
 Follow the methods provided and begin to fix your issue now.